Zidious/trading-212-client/README.md

 - `client.v0.personalPortfolio`
 - `client.v0.pies`

-Each namespace provides methods for interacting with the corresponding Trading212 API endpoints.
+Each endpoint provides methods for interacting with the corresponding Trading212 API endpoints.

 ### Example: Pies